Five officers shot and wounded in Minnesota, authorities say; suspect not in custody

 PRINCETON, Minn.
-(AP) — Five law enforcement officers were shot and wounded Thursday in an incident near the east-central Minnesota city of Princeton, authorities said.
+(AP) — Five law enforcement officers were shot and wounded Thursday morning in an incident near the east-central Minnesota city of Princeton, authorities said.

-The suspect was not in custody and the incident was ongoing late Thursday morning.
+The suspect was not in custody and the incident was ongoing hours later.

 Three of the officers were taken to North Memorial Hospital in the Minneapolis suburb of Robbinsdale while two were taken to a hospital in St. Cloud, said Robbinsdale Police Capt.
 John Elder, who was assisting the hospital, and added that none of the wounds appeared to be life-threatening.